eZmaxinc/eZmax-SDK-go/docs/EzsignfoldertypeGetListV1ResponseMPayload.md

 NewEzsignfoldertypeGetListV1ResponseMPayloadWithDefaults instantiates a new EzsignfoldertypeGetListV1ResponseMPayload object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAObjEzsignfoldertype

-`func (o *EzsignfoldertypeGetListV1ResponseMPayload) GetAObjEzsignfoldertype() []EzsignfoldertypeListElement`

-GetAObjEzsignfoldertype returns the AObjEzsignfoldertype field if non-nil, zero value otherwise.

-### GetAObjEzsignfoldertypeOk

-`func (o *EzsignfoldertypeGetListV1ResponseMPayload) GetAObjEzsignfoldertypeOk() (*[]EzsignfoldertypeListElement, bool)`

-GetAObjEzsignfoldertypeOk returns a tuple with the AObjEzsignfoldertype field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAObjEzsignfoldertype

-`func (o *EzsignfoldertypeGetListV1ResponseMPayload) SetAObjEzsignfoldertype(v []EzsignfoldertypeListElement)`

-SetAObjEzsignfoldertype sets AObjEzsignfoldertype field to given value.

 ### GetIRowReturned